Flag, Fringe, and Finial Theory

 The Cord and Tassels Now

-The cord and tassels is not necessary for a display, but keeping it as a traditional/historic reference, I can definitely understand.
-Most likely the gold-colored cord is there because it matches the fringe.
+The cord and tassels is not necessary for a display, but keeping it as a traditional/historical reference is appropriate.
+The President and VP displays should have the red, white, and blue cord and tassels.
+Most likely the gold-colored cord is there because it it is much more easily obtained and it matches the fringe.

 Flag Dimensions Theory